Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 2. Those that were stored in improper conditions.

-3. Food that has been stored in damaged packaging.
+3. Food that was stored in damaged packaging.

-4. Made from dish ingredients that are not fresh or contaminated with bacteria or mold.
+4. Foods prepared from ingredients that were initially stale or contaminated with bacteria or mold.

 5. Poisonous plants, berries, parts of animal carcasses.

-7. Poor hygiene when preparing or eating food (dirty dishes).
+7. Lack of hygiene when preparing or eating food (dirty dishes).

-There are a number of foods that are quite easy to get poisoned.
-It:
+There are a number of foods that are quite easy to poison.
+This:

 • meat and fish;